 Do you ever feel like the stresses of life just drain all your positive energy?
-This is a common problem in modern society, and it can leave you feeling deeply despondent about your prospects for future happiness.
+This is a common problem in modern society, and it can leave you feeling deeply despondent about your prospects for future happiness and inner peace.

 You don't have to be sad, lonely or bored when you are alone.
 In fact, this is a great chance to recuperate and recharge.
 When there is no one to influence you, you can truly find “balance” and inner peace.